 And while I never considered going to the protest alone, I was more than happy to go in a group.
 Like drinking, I don’t think friends should let friends demonstrate alone.
 I guess that literally makes me a social activist.
 The Unabomber went solo and look what appened to him.
 For starters, a horrible mug shot.

-what do you wear to an occupation?
+After deciding to go to the protest the next big decision was, what to wear.
+I mean, really, what do you wear to an occupation?
 There are protests in the Middle East all the time, but they don’t show a lot of women, and the men are all wearing facial hair and anger.

+I guess, very practically, you should put on something you wouldn’t mind wearing to jail.
 If the media is to be believed, the big house is a hot bed of involuntary homosexual activity.
 That’s not really my thing.
 At times, though, I have considered being gay for my career.
 America seems to love Lesbian comedians, and a part of me — the broke part — would like to cash in on that.
 But just my luck, I’d get called on it, and I’d end up being outed as a closet-heterosexual.
 Sadly, I’m kinda old fashion on this issue.
 There can only be one bitch in my relationship and I’m her.

 I finally settled on wearing black jeans and a t-shirt that read, “I Was in Paris.”
 It was both an homage to the French Revolution and an alibi should I need one.
 I wasn’t really planning on going to jail, but I had to at least consider the possibility.
 I’m brown.
 Brown people go to jail more frequently and for longer periods of time than do non-brown people.
 It’s like some kind of hyper form of Affirmative Action.